Capstone-Projects-2025-Spring/project-003-bioinformatics-chatbot/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case 6 - Delete PDF (ADMIN / PRODUCT OWNER only)

-Users should have the ability to delete PDF documents uploaded
+Admin/ Product owner should have the ability to delete PDF documents uploaded

 1. The user login then get redirect to admin dashboard.
 2. User will see red color delete option in PDF UI table